talentpair/grunt-referee/README.md

 # grunt-referee [![Build Status](https://travis-ci.org/talentpair/grunt-referee.svg?branch=master)](https://travis-ci.org/talentpair/grunt-referee) [![NPM version](https://badge.fury.io/js/grunt-referee.svg)](http://badge.fury.io/js/grunt-referee)

 > Prevents overwriting a previously built project (typically referred to as a release), but makes exceptions for custom patterns.
 This plugin reads from the `package.json` for the version and won't run a task if that version already exists.
 If you wish to overwite a version for development you can add "rc" to the end of your version in `package.json`.
-If you wish to use something other than rc you can add set a custom pattern in options.
+If you wish to use something other than rc you can set a custom pattern.

 ## Getting Started